DEWETRON/pyDmdReader/README.md

 If you want to try out the DMD Reader and have no DMD files at hand, feel free to use example files from the [tests/data](https://github.com/DEWETRON/pyDmdReader/tree/main/tests/data) directory.

-This repository comes with pytest compatible unit tests which can be started by calling `pytest` from the root directoty of the repository.
+This repository comes with pytest compatible unit tests which can be started by calling `pytest` (or `python -m pytest`) from the root directoty of the repository.

 # Contact